zozospider/note/distributed/ZooKeeper/ZooKeeper-Documentation-Developer-Programmer's-Guide.md

 __The session is kept alive by requests sent by the client.
 If the session is idle for a period of time that would timeout the session, the client will send a PING request to keep the session alive.__

+`SessionMovedException`: // TODO

+Another parameter to the ZooKeeper session establishment call is the default watcher.
+Watchers are notified when any state change occurs in the client.

 ---

 # 四.
 ZooKeeper Watches

 ## 4.1 Semantics of Watches